-Nearby Henderson is a charming mountain town with a great restaurant scene.
+Nearby Hendersonville is a charming mountain town with a great restaurant scene.
 It makes the perfect base for visiting this area but Asheville is just an hour’s drive away, too.

 We stayed in an idyllic restored 1940’s cabin on the parkway that we’d highly recommend.
 It’s one of my favorite stays!
-You can check price and availability on the cabin near Henderson here.
+You can check price and availability on the cabin near Hendersonville here.

 2. Linn Cove Viaduct